4HBYTES/payment/README.md

 Next step:

- * Test the damn thing with a dummy front end
+ * Test the damn thing with a dummy front end: will probably need to change the /paypal/init to use form-data instead of json
  * Implement express checkout ?
 Note sure the modal would be great, but __could__ get rid of those 302
  * Implement BrainTree for credit card ?
- * Persist the payment information in database (activity log kindof)
+ * Have an interface to visualize the orders -> plug directly chart.io ???

 ## Current features: